jntm7/tripanion/README.md

 #### Intuitive Interface
 - **Light/Dark Theme** - persistent, clean layout optimized for clarity and ease-of-use.
+- **Bookmarks** - save and review a personalized list of flight and hotel results, with edit/delete functionality

 #### Account Management
 - **Authentication** - user signup is required for app usage
 - **Account Settings** - users can change their password, logout, and delete their account from within the app.

 #### Technical Features
 - **Flight API**: AmadeusAPI (https://developers.amadeus.com/)